SoftwareAG/c8y-docs/content/machine-learning/api-reference-mlw-bundle/projects.md

 Delete the existing version of a project.
 The response will be the list of remaining projects without the deleted version of the given project id, and the delete operation will happen in the background as a long-running task.
 The delete operation will remove all the tasks related to the project, and removes the notebook assets as well.

-**NOTE:** If there is any running task associated with the project, the delete operation won't be allowed untill the task has completed.
+>**Info:** If there is any running task associated with the project, the delete operation won't be allowed until the task is completed.

 **ROLES & PERMISSIONS**: ROLE_MACHINE_LEARNING_ADMIN